-With so much advice out there for writing résumés, how do you write one that will actually land you an interview?
+With so much advice out there for writing resumes, how do you write one that will actually land you an interview?
 The most common tips are worth repeating proofread, make your name and contact information easily visible, leave out negative information, and use action phrases.
 But even with all of that, you still might not get an interview.

-As the director of coach services at Kuder, Inc., the biggest mistake I see people make in resume writing is creating one that reads like a history report.
+The biggest mistake I see people make in resume writing is creating one that reads like a history report.
 I suggest taking that resume and writing a dynamic skills-based document that is customized according to the job ad.
 Here's how:

 - Add a Skills section.